 - It is the physical store of geographic information, primarily using a DBMS or file system.
 You can access and work with this physical instance of your collection of datasets either through ArcGIS or through a database management system using SQL.

 - Geodatabases have a comprehensive information model for representing and managing geographic information.
-This comprehensive information model is implemented as a series of tables holding feature classes, raster datasets, and attributes.
-In addition, advanced GIS data objects add GIS behavior; rules for managing spatial integrity; and tools for working with numerous spatial relationships of the core features, rasters, and attributes.
+This information model is implemented as a series of tables holding feature classes and attributes.
+In addition, advanced GIS data objects add real world behavior; rules for managing spatial integrity; and tools for working with spatial relationships of the core features and attributes.

 - Geodatabases have a transaction model for managing GIS data workflows.